Skip to main content

 • tolfenpyrad (Torac): 17 to 21 fl oz/A; PHI 1d, REI 12h, Bee: H, Group 21A.

-Diamondback moth (DBM) and imported cabbageworm (ICW) are pests throughout the growing season, while cabbage looper (CL) generally does not become a pest until mid- to late-season.
+Diamondback moth and imported cabbageworm are pests throughout the growing season, while cabbage looper generally does not become a pest until mid- to late-season.

-Cabbage looper (CL) does not overwinter in New England but arrives on migratory flights from farther south.
+Cabbage looper (CL) does not overwinter in New England but arrives in migratory flights from farther south.
 Generally, numbers are not significant until late July or August.
 Adult moths are mottled gray-brown, 0.75 in. long, with a distinct, round, silver-white mark on the wing.
 Bucket-type pheromone traps can be used to monitor moth flight.
-Eggs are globe-shaped, light green or yellow, and laid underneath the foliage.
-Caterpillars are light green, with wavy, white, or light yellow lines down the back and sides, reaching 1.5-2 inches when fully grown.
+Eggs are globe-shaped, light green or yellow, and on undersides of leaves.
+Caterpillars are light green, with wavy, white or light yellow lines down the back and sides, reaching 1.5-2 in. when full grown.
 Cabbage loopers of any size move like inchworms by raising the middle of their body in a characteristic "loop" shape.
-Feeding damage from older larvae consists of ragged, large holes in foliage on both frame leaves and heads.
+Feeding damage from older larvae consists of ragged, large holes in foliage, on both frame leaves and heads.

 Incorporate crop residues shortly after harvest to reduce movement to successive plantings and reduce overwintering populations.
-Populations are suppressed by a wide range of natural enemies, and several selective materials control caterpillars and have minimal non-target effects (e.g., Xentari, Dipel, Coragen, Intrepid).
+Populations are suppressed by a wide range of natural enemies and there are several selective materials that control caterpillars and have minimal non-target effects (e.g. Xentari, Dipel, Coragen, Intrepid).
 Parasitic wasps that attack caterpillars include Cotesia rubecula on ICW and Diadegma insulare on DBM; their small white cocoons may be found on leaves.

 Scout fields by checking leaves (top and bottom) on 25 plants across the field.
-In the Northeast, there is generally no need to treat young plants unless weather conditions delay plant development, and at least 35% of them are infested with any of these pests.
+In the Northeast, there is generally no need to treat young plants unless weather conditions delay plant development and at least 35% of plants are infested with any of these pests.
 Treat plants between the start of heading and harvest if 20% or more of the plants are infested.
-The most critical time to scout and apply chemical controls is just before head formation.
-Use a 10-15% threshold for kale, collards, mustard, and other leafy greens throughout the season.
+The most critical time to scout and apply chemical controls is just prior to head formation.
+Use a 10-15% threshold throughout the season for kale, collards, mustard, and other leafy greens.

 • acephate (Orthene 97): 1 lb/A; PHI 14d, REI 24h, Bee: H, Group 1B.
 For Brussels sprouts and cauliflower only.
 DBM has developed resistance in some areas.